Eyelash Extension Under Eye Pads Wholesale Sourcing Guide

 Safety Protocols: Preventing Chemical Burns and Corneal Abrasions

 The phrase “Beauty is Pain” does not apply here.
-Red eyes are a liability.
+Red eyes are a risk.

 The Mechanism of Injury